 Back issues from the last year may be purchased at their original price plus first-class postage, or as a set of six with one issue free.
 For earlier back issues, see above.

-An entire year’s worth of Chaps for just a pound each!
-This batch provides all the available back issues from the last two years – some of which are sold out, so we’ll send you whichever issues are still in stock.
+An entire year’s worth of Chaps, with one thrown in entirely gratis!
+This batch provides six available back issues from the last two years, yet one only pays for five of them.
+Since some of the more recent back issues are sold out (see below) we’ll simply send you whichever issues are still left in stock.

 Issue 73 Feb-Mar2014

 This issue had a feline theme, with a long piece about Eartha Kitt and her enduring influence.
 We learned about British wristwatches and the company still making them; Tom Cutler celebrated the loucheness of Peter O’Toole, we took a detailed look at overcoats and the case of Sherlock’s missing Belstaff Milford.
 Michael “Atters” Attree met Peter Stringfellow, and they put the world to wrongs in a seedy Soho nightclub on a rainy afternoon.
 How Cluedo lost its marbles by stripping Colonel Mustard of both rank and moustache and moving the setting to a gangster’s house in Essex; Raffles the cricketing thief; the top five shaving soaps for gentlemen.

 Issue 66 Dec-Jan2012/13